Abhishek-Birada/javascript/README.md

 var :  var is not used commonly because of it's issue in block scope and functional scope. var was widely used in older version's of javascript. nothing : No keyword is used for defining a variable here.
 Example :  myName="abhi" // no error
+Scope :
+    let and  const variables are block scope.
+That means variables are only available inside a block not outside the block. var variables are global scope.
+That means variables are available throughout the code

 Data Types: